 About the KATS Network

-The KATS Network is one of 56 statewide assistive technology programs federally funded under the Assistive Technology Act of 1998, as amended in 2004.
+The KATS Network is one of 56 statewide assistive technology programs federally funded under the Assistive Technology Act of 1998, as reauthorized in 2022.
 Administratively, the KATS Network is housed within the Kentucky Office of Vocational Rehabilitation, Field Services Assistive Technology Branch.

 Services we provide

 The KATS Network provides access to AT through a network of five (5) Regional AT Resource Centers (ATRCs) across the state.
 The Regional ATRCs operate AT demonstration programs, lending libraries, and AT Reutilization programs.
 The KATS Network Coordinating Center and each of the ATRCs work cooperatively to provide outreach, information & referral services, and training on various AT topics.
 Technical Assistance and collaboration are also provided to state agencies and organizations to enhance the understanding of and access to AT and accessible information technology (IT).

 The KATS Network Advisory Council provides advice and feedback to ensure that the KATS Network maintains a consumer-driven focus.
 They help fulfill the mission to support a statewide program of technology-related assistance for individuals of all ages and disabilities.
 To learn more, please visit our Advisory Council page

 Alternative Financing Program and Protection & Advocacy for Assistive Technology

 The Assistive Technology Act also provides funding to states for the implementation of Alternative Financing Programs (AFP’s) to assist individuals in obtaining affordable financial loans to purchase assistive technology and Protection & Advocacy for Assistive Technology Programs (PAATs) to offer legal and advocacy services to assist individuals with disabilities to obtain assistive technology.

 In Kentucky, the AFP program is operated through the Kentucky Assistive Technology Loan Corporation (KATLC).
 KATLC provides low-interest loans for qualified applicants with disabilities for the purchase of modified vehicles, hearing aids, adapted computers, mobility devices, augmentative communication devices, or any other type of equipment or home modification that will improve the quality of life or increase the independence of Kentuckians with disabilities.